DynamicsValue/fake-xrm-easy/README.md

 -  Average of 191% increased ProDev efficiency due to the reduction of escaped defects
 -  Average of 33% increased ProDev efficiency due to other time savings

-You can find more details about the study [here: TODO add link](https://todo).
+You can find more details about the study [here](https://dynamicsvalue.github.io/fake-xrm-easy-docs/why/study-summary/).

 ## Packages
 ----------------------------------------------------------------